 rel="ugc" now exists for user-generated content (the exact role that "nofollow" was created to serve).

-rel="sponsored" for paid links (repeating the first bastardization of "nofollow").
+rel="sponsored" for paid links (repeating the first bastardization of "nofollow" that we covered above).

-At Pubcon 2019, Google's Gary Illyes volunteered a fact that was already known by anybody with access to a major backlink data provider: More than half of the links on the web are now marked "nofollow."
+At Pubcon 2019, Google's Gary Illyes volunteered a fact that was already known by anybody with access to Ahrefs or Moz: More than half of the links on the web are now marked "nofollow."

 We already knew that the percentage of "nofollow" to regular links was ridiculous.
 That was a data-driven fact.
 But this was the first time that I'd seen Google directly admit that they weren't actually ignoring all that juicy data.

 Plugins like WPEL for WordPress now make it easy for everybody to Wikipedia-ify all their outbound links.
 And why wouldn't they?
-Core SEO suites (like Rank Math) now even have that feature baked in.
+Core SEO suites (like Rank Math) have that feature baked in now, too.
 Everybody's doing it.

 That's why it came as no surprise to hear Google officially refer to "nofollow" as what I'm fairly certain that it already has been for a very long time.
 A minor "hint" that gets considered alongside hundreds of other inputs.

 "All the link attributes -- sponsored, UGC and nofollow -- are treated as hints about which links to consider or exclude within Search.
 We'll use these hints -- along with other signals -- as a way to better understand how to appropriately analyze and use links within our systems." -Google, 2019.